Coexistence Test of Primordial Black Holes and Particle Dark Matter from Diffractive Lensing

-In further detail, the beyond GO regime (bGO), the transition between weak diffraction and GO for $x_s>x_F>x_E$, can also contribute significantly.
+Furthermore, for the cases with $x_s > x_E$, the beyond-GO regime (bGO), the transition between weak diffraction and GO for $x_s>x_F>x_E$, can also contribute significantly.
 This is where the quadratic approximation near saddle points is not accurate enough~\cite{takahashi2004quasi,tambalo2022gravitational,savastano2023weakly}.
-Higher-derivatives of the mass profile around the primary image yield bGO corrections to $\delta F(f) \propto C f^{-1}$, with $C$ capturing the higher derivatives at the image.
-Thus, distinct mass profiles result in different bGO corrections as shown in \Fig{fig:diffraction}.
+Higher derivatives of the mass profile around the primary image yield bGO corrections to $\delta F(f) \propto C f^{-1}$, with $C$ capturing the higher derivatives at the image.
+Thus, distinct mass profiles result in different bGO corrections as shown in \Fig{fig:diffraction} (see also Supplemental Material for the $x_E > x_F > \sqrt{x_E x_s}$ case, i.e. the strong diffraction regime).

-On the other hand, if $x_s < x_E$, strong diffraction occurs for $x_E > x_F > \sqrt{x_E x_s}$~\cite{Choi:2021bkx} instead of bGO.
-This is where the blurring of the Einstein ring causes frequency-dependent effects.
-But this dependence is universal $F \propto f^{1/2}$ for all mass profiles~\cite{Choi:2021bkx} (see Supplemental Material).
-Thus, this regime does not discriminate between dPBH and bare PBH, although it is still useful for lensing detection.

-In all, discrimination is expected to be possible if the weak diffraction or bGO regimes of the lensing events can be measured.
-As a proxy of discrimination efficiency, we estimate the fraction of lensing events that have significant SNR $\geq 10$ in the weak diffraction and bGO regimes (see Supplemental Material).
-As shown in \Fig{fig:prob}, this fraction is low $\leq 10\%$ for $M_{\rm PBH} \gtrsim 10^2 \Msun$ since the scale of the system is larger, inducing GO effects more strongly.
-Such low-efficiency regions are shown as dotted portions in \Fig{fig:result}.
-A dedicated analysis of distinguishability is left for future work.
+In all, discrimination is expected to be possible if both the low-frequency weak diffraction or bGO and the high-frequency GO regimes of the GW lensing event are well measured.
+The different behaviors of these lensing regimes are illustrated in \Fig{fig:diffraction} and in Supplemental Material.
+The transition frequencies between these regimes depend on $x_s,~x_E,$ and $d_{\rm eff}$.
+For stellar-mass PBHs, the GO regime typically corresponds to $f \gtrsim 100$ Hz, which can be well measured at ground-based detectors, although they can potentially probe lower-frequency diffraction regimes as well.
+Below, we estimate the fraction of lensing events that allow dPBH discrimination with ground-based detectors.

-{\it Detection prospects.}-- GWs from binary mergers have specific evolutions of amplitude and phase, called \emph{chirping}, which show specific frequency dependencies $h_0(f) \propto f^{-7/6} e^{i\Psi(f)}$ and $\Psi(f) \propto f^{-5/3}$~\cite{cutler1994gravitational}.
-These predictions provide a valuable basis for detecting tiny non-standard frequency-dependent effects added to the chirping.
-For example, diffractive lensing shown in \Fig{fig:diffraction} induces characteristic frequency dependencies, known to be well detected with chirping GWs robust against other effects in binary mergers and higher-order relativistic corrections.
+{\it Detection prospects}\textemdash GWs from binary mergers have specific evolutions of amplitude and phase, called \emph{chirping}, which show specific frequency dependencies $h_0(f) \propto f^{-7/6} e^{i\Psi(f)}$ and $\Psi(f) \propto f^{-5/3}$~\cite{cutler1994gravitational}.
+These predictions provide a valuable basis for detecting tiny nonstandard frequency-dependent effects added to the chirping.
+For example, diffractive lensing shown in \Fig{fig:diffraction} induces characteristic frequency dependencies, known to be well detected with chirping GWs robust against other effects in binary mergers (such as masses and distances) and higher-order relativistic corrections.